zrisingz-crypto/AV2/tools/lanczos/lanczos_README.txt

 lanczos_downcompup.sh
 ---------------------
-The script lanczos_downcompup.sh resamples a video with specified parameters using lanczos_resample_y4m, then comprsses and decompresses using aomenc and aomdec respectively, and finally reverse resamples the decompressed video to the source resolution using another lanczos_resample_y4m command.
+The script lanczos_downcompup.sh resamples a video with specified parameters using lanczos_resample_y4m, then comprsses and decompresses using avmenc and avmdec respectively, and finally reverse resamples the decompressed video to the source resolution using another lanczos_resample_y4m command.
 The usage for the script is: